GravityKit/GravityView/readme.txt

 = 1.6.1 =
 * Fixed: Link to Embed Entries howto on the Welcome page
+* Fixed: # of Recent Entries not saving

 = 1.6 on February 12 =
 * Our support site has moved to [docs.gravityview.co](http://docs.gravityview.co).
 We hope you enjoy the improved experience!